angles-n-daemons/angles-n-daemons.github.io/content/posts/20221204-googles-claim-on-advertising.md

 #### Conclusions
 I didn’t write this hoping that I might change Google, or uncover the truth.
 It’s an engineer’s curiosity to see if a statement so strong as “ads make google better” actually holds up to the data - and perhaps this article is simply a manifestation of that curiosity.

 I also feel that for a long time, despite running ads - Google provided a really usable and helpful product.
-Developing a monopoly however usually leads to the same outcome, and unfortunately with Google it seems no different.
+I'm wary however of the effect that long running monopolies have on product quality, and with Google it could be no different.

 I do hope that if anyone sees this, and feels the same way - that they pass the question forward.
 I wonder if the public will see an anonymized version of the referenced study, so that others can come to similar, or differing conclusions using the same information.